Three Roses, Bk 1: The Names of the Dead

 Blood and toil alone…

-A force mountainous and unassailable crashed down upon Artur’s back, flinging him face-first to the ground.
+An unseen blow crashed down upon Artur’s back, flinging him face-first to the ground.
 He fell, but did not land.
 He plunged through the skin of the earth as if through the surface of a pond.
 For a timeless time, the Worldweave itself seemed to cradle him as in a mother’s arms…

 Artur IV Astargent, King of Angeral, was heard to rasp, “All of us, usurpers,” and to cackle, choking, as death took him.